Ph.D. in Biomedical Sciences (PHDBS)

 PHDBS 2B11.
 Dissertation Proposal II.
 (1 Credit Hour)

-The course is designed to provide students with a basic understanding of the components necessary to prepare and deliver an effective oral scientific presentation.
+The course is part of a three course series designed to provide students with a basic understanding of the components necessary to prepare and deliver an effective oral scientific presentation.
 Through didactic instruction, individualized mentoring, and practical experience, students will be provided insight and the tools necessary to improve their presentation skills.
-Student activities will include oral presentations on scientific publications to their peers and/or presentations on their research project to the public during the University-wide research seminar series.
-This is a required course for students enrolled in the Doctoral Program Biomedical Sciences in the College of Osteopathic Medicine.
+This offering focuses on practical skills for delivering a presentation such as public speaking tips, managing presentation anxiety, delivering technical information, and establishing credibility.
+Students will have the opportunity to apply their skills to a practical setting.
+The course must be completed prior to the final year in the program and is a pre-requisite to the Seminar in Biomedical Sciences 3 course.

 PHDBS 2B30.
 Grant Writing Skills.
 (3 Credit Hours)